com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 }
 ```

-If you'd like to pass additional arguments to the ScalaPB compiler directly, you can override the `scalaPBCustomArgs` task, for example:
+If you'd like to pass additional arguments to the ScalaPB compiler directly, you can override the `scalaPBAdditionalArgs` task, for example:

 ```scala
 // build.sc